UNEadvancedweb/tutorial-2015-websocket/README.md

 }
 ```

-Then create a class called `MessageHub`.
+Then create a class called `GibberishHub`.
 This is going to be a singleton (there'll be one of them) that holds a list of
 GibberishListeners, and can broadcast Gibberish to them.

 ```java